 - Small rig knife / multitool

-Parent Ports are scheduled twice a year; usually following exams in December and March.
-During these ports, no field studies program is planned and parents are welcomed to sign their children off the ship and spend time with them.
-Students will not have to report back to the ship until the specified time set by the school.
+Parent Ports are scheduled twice a year; usually in November/December and in March.
+During these ports, no port activities are planned and parents are welcomed to sign their children off the ship to spend time with them.
+Students will not have to report back to the ship until the specified time set by the school (usually the evening prior to departure).
 Parents are invited to schedule parent teacher conferences in which they will have a chance to talk to each teacher individually about their child’s development in the classroom – and the onboard community.

-Life onboard an international school that sails around the world presents unique opportunities to learn new languages and improve the ones you already know.
+Life onboard a sailing international school presents unique opportunities to learn new languages and improve the ones you already know.
 Usually there will be students, teachers and crew that speaks English, Spanish, French, German, Cantonese, Mandarin as well as other less spoken languages such as Scandinavian and Polish.
 The common language is English.
 This is the language of instruction, and maritime command.
 It is also the social languages in groups larger than two people in order to create a sense of community and encourage inclusion.
+We expect our students to speak English most of the time.
+It is often tempting to fall back on only speaking your native when you are in a group that speak the same language, but be sure to take advantage of this opportunity and use other languages as frequently as you can.

 Securing the correct visas is your own responsibility.
 You will receive assistance in researching what visas will be required, but we urge you to consult embassies to ensure that you have obtained the correct visa.
-When inquiring about visas please explain the nature of the A+ Academy programme, i.e., an educational programme aboard a tall ship, sailing worldwide.
-Requirements may vary if you clear customs and immigration onboard a ship, so be sure to mention it.
+When inquiring about visas please explain the nature of the A+ Academy program, i.e., an educational program aboard a tall ship, sailing worldwide.
+Requirements may vary if you clear customs and immigration on board a ship, so be sure to mention it.
 The best sources of confirmation are the consulates and embassies.

 Please contact the Admissions department if you need documentation of travel in order to obtain a visa.